-- Recommended technologies for use in online course include Blackboard IM for online office hours and "online presence", Camtasia Relay for online media and creating visual lectures, and Blackboard Connect for building communication with online students.
-Interactive Blackboard tools such as discussion boards, wikis, blogs, and engaging media such as NBC Learn provide opportunities for active learning.
+- Recommended technologies for use in online course include Blackboard IM for online office hours and "online presence," Camtasia Relay for online media and creating visual lectures and Blackboard Connect for building communication with online students.
+Interactive Blackboard tools such as discussion boards, Wikis, blogs and engaging media, such as NBC Learn, provides opportunities for active learning.

-- Online Syllabus Template - The college offers an online syllabus template for distance learning courses.
-This template provides common policies, procedures, are other common language that is useful in creating an effective syllabus.
+- Online Syllabus Template – The college offers an online syllabus template for distance learning courses.
+This template provides common policies, procedures and other common language that is useful in creating an effective syllabus.

 - To advance online learning and to ensure quality, GRCC has established Online Learning Standards and related Online Learning Campus Policies as well as several guiding standards and established best practices.